 What is Bioinformatics?

-Bioinformatics is an emerging branch of biological science emerged by the combination of both biology and information technology.
+Bioinformatics is an emerging branch of biological science that emerged by the combination of both biology and information technology.
 It is an interdisciplinary field of study that uses Biology, Chemistry, Mathematics, Statistics, and Computer Science that have merged to form a single discipline.
-This sector are mainly involved in analyzing the biological data, developing new software using biological tools.
+This sector is mainly involved in analyzing the biological data, developing new software using biological tools.